Shpota/game-contract/README.md

 Implemenattion of a Tic-Tac-Toe Game on Solana

 You can play the game [here](https://shpota.com/game/).
-Make sure you have Phantom installed and you are using the Devnet.
+Make sure you have Phantom installed and you are using Solana Devnet.

+The UI repository can be found [here](https://github.com/Shpota/game).

 ## How to use